grimimirg/DIY-Ribbon-Microphone/README.md

 * **Neodymium magnets** (6 per side) fixed inside the open faces of the profile
 * **Aluminum foil folded accordion-style** (total length unfolded ~23 cm, width ~2 cm, estimated thickness <15 µm)
 * The foil is electrically connected to two **copper wires**, mechanically secured to the main steel body
+* The C-shaped steel profile is completely electrically insulated from the bracket that supports it

 ![DIY Ribbon Microphone](mic.jpg)